 Engagement Ring Styles

-Here at Rumanoff’s Fine Jewelry, we’ve got a real passion for the art of engagement ring design, and our experience with the craft has given us a unique perspective on the various styles that designers have embraced when they’re building their one-of-a-kind looks.
+Here at Rumanoff’s Jewelry, we’ve got a real passion for the art of engagement ring design, and our experience with the craft has given us a unique perspective on the various styles that designers have embraced when they’re building their one-of-a-kind looks.
 The interesting thing about engagement ring styles is that while there are general themes that act as tentpoles for designers, there can be some soft overlap in these categories, which adds more facets to the beautiful diversity available to modern women!
 Learn about engagement ring styles here!

 “Modernity” in engagement rings tends to focus on a few features that have only become available recently.
 When you see certain bold setting styles, such as tension settings or channels, you’re almost certainly looking at what’s described as a modern engagement ring.
 Modernity also tends to “update” vintage looks, such as creating half-bezels or playing with burnishing.
 Plus, you’ll often see contemporary diamond shapes, like princess- or pear-cut diamonds utilized in these rings.